-If you want to trace your family history by searching through registrars records you’ll need to contact the register office in the district where the birth, death or marriage took place.
+You can trace your family history by searching through registrars records.
+You’ll need to contact the register office in the district where the birth, death or marriage took place.
 You should note that boundary changes over the years can sometimes affect the district you need to search in.

 You’ll find a full list of register offices in England and Wales on the GOV.UK website.

-You can usually contact the relevant register office by post, telephone, email or a personal visit.
-Depending on the amount of information you already have, your request might take some time as an extensive search by registration staff might be needed.
+You can usually contact the register office you need by post, phone, email or in person.
+Depending on the amount of information you have, your request might take some time.
+This is because a search by staff might be needed.
 The arrangements in each district office may vary slightly.

 Barnsley Register Office holds the registers for births, deaths and marriages that have taken place in the Barnsley district from 1837.
-For earlier years, parish records can be consulted for details of baptisms, marriages and burials
+Parish records can be looked at for details of baptisms, marriages and burials before this.

-If you want to search our indexes you’ll need to contact us to make a request, and this will always be at the discretion of the Superintendent Registrar.
+If you want to search our indexes you’ll need to contact us to make a request.
+This will always be at the discretion of the Superintendent Registrar.

 We can’t provide copy certificates for people who were adopted.
 You’ll need to contact the General Register Office for copy certificates for people who are adopted.

-Archives will usually be your main port-of-call for local research.
+Archives will usually be your main place to do local research.
 They hold the majority of records you’ll need for your search.

 Barnsley Archives and Local Studies hold parish registers as well as newspapers, cemetery records, census returns and other sources.

-They also have a large number of indexes, records and digital sources from other areas of the UK, and provide free access to the Ancestry and Find My Past websites which have national and international coverage.
+They also have a large number of indexes, records and digital sources from other parts of the UK.
+They provide free access to well known websites such as the Ancestry and Find My Past websites.
 You can also access the British Library’s Newspaper Archive via Find My Past.

 Archives hold a free half hour family history surgery once a month.
-These sessions are very popular, so you should contact us to book a place.
-Staff are always available to advise and give guidance and help you on your way with one of the most fascinating hobbies there is.
+These sessions get full quickly, so you should contact us to book a place.
+Staff are always available to advise and give guidance.
+They can help you on your way.

 The websites below offer further information on historical searches.